mapzen/presentations/07-2016-SOTMUS/geocoding-workshop/tutorial.md

 ## Search for places on the map

-Now, you will test your search box.
+Now, you will test your search box by finding a few locations.
+As you type, the text automatically completes to suggest matching results. .

 1. On the map, type `Seattle University` in the Search box.
-As you type, the text automatically completes to suggest matching results.
 2. In the results list, find the entry for `Seattle University` and click it to zoom and add a point to the map at that location.
 (The point is only on your map, and does not update OpenStreetMap.)

     ![Entering an address to find on the map](images/geocoder-address-search.png)
-3. Search for `library` and notice that you see many entries that seem irrelevant to your location.
-You will improve the search results in a later section of this workshop.
-4. Search for other addresses or places to experiment with the search function.
+3. Search for other addresses or places to experiment with the search function and get an idea of the results it returns.
+For example, you might try looking for a point of interest in Seattle, your work address, or a city outside the United States.

 ## Customize the geocoder

 Mapzen.js provides options for customizing the way you interact with the map, and Mapzen Search is also very flexible.
 Now that you have a map on your page with a Search box, you can add more features to it.
 You need to modify the line defining the geocoder to include additional parameters.

 Mapzen Search is a web service with that has various API endpoints that allow you to access web resources through a URL.
-Behind the scenes, the geocoder is constructing a URL with the paramters you specify and sending it to the Mapzen Search web service.
+Behind the scenes, the geocoder is constructing a URL with the parameters you specify and sending it to the Mapzen Search web service.
 The service returns human-readable JSON, or JavaScript Object Notation.

 Up to this point, you have been using the Mapzen Search `autocomplete` endpoint, which searches on text as you type it.
 In this section, you will switch to the `search` endpoint to see how it behaves.
+The `autocomplete` functionality helps you find partial matches, whereas `search` prioritizes exact words because it assumes you have finished typing when you perform the query.

 If you look at your browser's developer tools console as you are doing this, you can see the query URL changes from `https://search.mapzen.com/v1/autocomplete?text=` to `https://search.mapzen.com/v1/search?text=` to reflect the `search` endpoint.

 Although you will not be using it in this workshop, `reverse` is another common Mapzen Search endpoint.
 It performs reverse geocoding to find the address at a given coordinate location.
-You can find a listing of all the endpoints and parameters in the [Mapzen Search documentation](.
+You can find a listing of all the endpoints and parameters in the [Mapzen Search documentation](https://mapzen.com/documentation/search/).

 1. Modify the geocoder code block so you can pass in other parameters, as shown below.
 Make sure your () and {} close properly.